 Will your users be based in the main office or will they be remote?
 Remember to look to align your bring-your-own-device (BYOD) strategy with the solution to make it simpler for remote workers.
-Also, look at how many meeting rooms you wish to convert into video conferencing suites and, of course, don't forget to look at all of your office and subsidiary locations.
+Also, look at how many meeting rooms you wish to convert into video conferencing suites or huddle spaces and, of course, don't forget to look at all of your office and subsidiary locations.

 Do you have in-house IT support or will you need to outsource?

 Most vendors should be able to offer you IT support, though this will be at an extra charge.
 If you are fortunate enough to have onsite IT staff members, they must familiarize themselves with the solution.